 Pssst!
 Got a sec to chat?

 We are utterly thrilled when readers want to hang out and talk – whether it's amongst themselves or in response to pieces we've posted.
 We want Eatocracy to be a cozy, spirited online home for those who find their way here.

-It might seem like a world away for people still reeling from recent storms - but hours from now, you're likely going to sitting down to a dinner with loved ones (and a stranger or two), and feeling exceptionally lucky to be doing so.
+It might seem like a world away but sooner than you think, you're likely going to sitting down to a dinner with loved ones (and a stranger or two), and feeling exceptionally lucky to be doing so.

 Art Ginsburg, who as "Mr. Food" demonstrated recipes and cooking tips in 90-second segments for millions of TV viewers over more than 30 years, died Wednesday of cancer, a company official said.